-Read on to learn how to grow stronger, longer nails.
+Learn how to grow stronger, longer nails.

 The striking stiletto shape involves filing your nails into a dramatic pointed tip.
 While this is usually done with acrylics, you can achieve this look with strong natural nails.
 Grow your way to greatness with help from our Miracle Treatment Base Coat; a proven nail strengthening treatment.

 You don’t need to be a palm-reader to see that all hands are unique.
-The proportion of your palm and the length of your fingers all come into play when finding the most flattering nail shape for your hands.
+The proportion of your palm and the length of your fingers all come into play when finding the best nail shape for your hands.
 Now, let’s take a closer look to see what (great) hands you have:

 Best nail shape: Oval.
 This shape will help make your fingers appear longer and more slender to balance out the length of your palm.
 File the sides of your nails straight and gently taper the free edge into a semicircle.

-Great for: Dramatic texts and even more dramatic selfies.
+Best for: Dramatic texts and even more dramatic selfies.

 Not so great for: A casual round of volleyball.

 Wear with: Kester Black Nail Polish in Fairy Floss; the ‘perfect balance between feminine pink and lilac’ according to Rhianna K.